Blog / CxOs and Tech leaders / Candidate Experience and Landing Top Talent

 by Jessica Stielau 6 minute read

 55% of applicants will simply avoid a company after reading a few bad reviews.Candidate experience is the way a candidate perceives your organization through their interactions with your team and brand during the recruiting and hiring process.
-With competition for top talent still at a boiling point, companies can’t afford for candidates to have sub par experiences during the interview process and expect to win.
+Companies can’t afford for candidates to have sub par experiences during the interview process and expect to win.

 Did they like the recruiter and the team?
 Were people organized?
 Did they feel their time was valued and respected?
 Did the product, problems or mission resonate with them?
 Is this an organization they want to be a part of?